 Sheriff Gardner was a recipient of the Marion–East Cedar Rapids Rotary Club, Linn County Peace Officer Recognition Award in 1985, the Greater Cedar Rapids Sertoma Club, Annual Peace Officer Recognition Award in 1986, the Iowa Department of Public Safety, Commissioner’s Special Award for Excellence in Traffic Safety in 1996, the Keep Iowa Beautiful, Iowa Litter Enforcement Award in 2005, the Mount Mercy University, Alumni Professional Achievement Award in 2011, the Kirkwood Community College, Distinguished Alumni Award in 2016, and the National Command & Staff College, MAGNUS MOΛΩN ΛABE Award in 2018.

-Sheriff Gardner currently serves as the Chairperson of the Iowa Law Enforcement Academy Council, the Chairperson of the Linn County Emergency Management Commission, the Chairperson of the Linn County 911 Service Board, and is a Past-President of the Iowa State Sheriffs' and Deputies' Association (2015).
+Sheriff Gardner currently serves as the 2nd Vice-President of the Iowa State Association of Counties, as the Chairperson of the Iowa Law Enforcement Academy Council, the Chairperson of the Linn County Emergency Management Commission, the Chairperson of the Linn County 911 Service Board, the Chairperson of the Linn County Radio System Governance Board, and the Chairperson of the St. Luke's Hospital/UnityPoint Health Child Protection Center Advisory Board.
+He is a Past-President of the Iowa State Sheriffs' and Deputies' Association (2015).
 He is also a member of numerous professional organizations and serves on several local boards and committees.